 It’s best to choose a sport that isn’t too intense and that suits your individual respiratory and cardiovascular capabilities.
-You can check with your doctor and personal trainer to make sure you’re doing an appropriate activity for your circumstances.
+You can check with your doctor or search for an online personal trainer to make sure you’re doing an appropriate activity for your circumstances.

 So maybe stay away from martial arts and intense athletics!
 Instead, opt for activities that focus on endurance and moderate effort, such as:

 For sedentary and elderly people, it’s recommended that you aim for at least 30 minutes of walking a day.
 You can fit this into your day in all sorts of ways: